Marine and freshwater

 Why we work to monitor marine mammals

-The Tidal Thames is home to a number of easily recognisable and charismatic marine mammals, including harbour seals, grey seals, harbour porpoises and the occasional bottlenose dolphins.
-These species are important top predators in a complex estuarine environment and can be found throughout the estuary and river, including in central London.
-ZSL has been monitoring marine mammals in the Tidal Thames in a number of ways since the early 2000s, to better understand and conserve these species.
+The Tidal Thames is home to several charismatic and easily recognisable marine mammals; including harbour seals, grey seals, harbour porpoises and the occasional bottlenose dolphins.
+These species are important top predators in a complex estuarine environment and can be found throughout the estuary and river, including in Central London.
+ZSL has been monitoring marine mammals in the Tidal Thames since the early 2000s, to better understand and conserve these species.

 Annual seal population surveys

 ZSL has undertaken annual surveys of the harbour and grey seal populations in the Thames since 2013, with the support of Bramley Associates and the Sea Mammal Research Unit (SMRU, University of St Andrews).
 The surveys are completed in August by photography from a small fixed-wing aircraft.

 This coincides with the harbour seal moult period, when harbour seals likely spend a greater proportion of their time hauled out on sandbanks, allowing us to estimate the population size of this species and of grey seals in the Thames.
 By surveying year on year, we have been able to map critical habitats for the seals and follow trends in the seal population numbers.